Reliable Agent Systems

 • verification against reality

-• memory of local conventions and past mistakes
+• memory of local conventions and past failure

-• a definition of done tied to behavior, not rhetoric
+• a definition of done tied to behavior

 What Ships